pikapods/docs.pikapods.com/apps/flarum.md

 Once you have completed these steps, Flarum will be able to send its verification emails.

+> If you receive an error message when sending the test email, please check your SMTP settings carefully and make sure that they are correct.

 ## Changing initial admin user

 You MUST setup [email with SMTP](#send-email-with-smtp) before editing the initial admin user.